theHostileNegotiator/KWBandage/PatchNotes.md

 1. Disintegrator visual lasers override each other.
 Therefore if more than one laser is firing, only the latest shot laser will show.
 	* Added new Weapons, Laser Draws and Laser States.
 		* Added Heroic Laser Effects
-#### Drone Platform
+#### Drone Ship
-1. Subfaction Drone Platforms when undeploying have the ability to teleport with Mastermind and Prodigy or Phased with Phasefield ability.
+1. Subfaction Drone Ships when undeploying have the ability to teleport with Mastermind and Prodigy or Phased with Phasefield ability.
 This was not present with Base Faction, even in Tiberium Wars
-	* Removed ability to target undeploying Drone Platforms
+	* Removed ability to target undeploying Drone Ships
+2. Subfaction Drone Ships when trained from their respective Gravity Stabilizer would have the Created voice line delayed.
+	* Unit Voice Array had ObjectSpecificEntry for when unit is created from Gravity Stabilizer.
+All referenced Scrin Gravity Stabilizer.
+Changed to reference their own Gravity Stabilizer.
 #### Stormrider
 1. Weapon has reduced damage applied to 'light' units, but not to sub faction units
 	* Added appropriate units to damage scalar